 TGbe editor: revise the following sentence in P268L22 of 11be draft 2.1 as follows:

-The SCS Descriptor List field is optionally present when the SCS Response frame is sent from an EHT STA to another EHT STA.
+The SCS Descriptor List field is optionally present when the SCS Response frame is sent from a STA affiliated with an MLD to aSTA affiliated with another MLD(#13491).

 TGbe editor: Move, re-name the section starting in P487L48 of 11be draft 2.1 and revise the following paragraphs as follows:

-35.3.22 Multi-link SCS procedure
+35.18 EHT (#10388) SCS procedure

-The SCS procedure is used by a non-AP EHT STA to request an EHT AP to classify incoming individually addressed MSDUs based on parameters provided by the non-AP STA and/or describe its traffic characteristics to an EHT AP.
+The SCS procedure is used by a non-AP MLD to request an AP MLD to classify incoming individually addressed MSDUs based on parameters provided by the non-AP MLD and/or describe its traffic characteristics to anAP MLD (#13429).

 An EHT STA establishes SCS stream with an EHT AP, as defined in 11.25.2 (SCS procedures), subject to the additional rules and restrictions defined in this subclause.

 A non-AP EHT STA with dot11SCSActivated equal to true that supports transmission of SCS Request frames containing SCS Descriptor element with a QoS Characteristics element shall set the SCS Traffic Description Support subfield value in the EHT Capabilities element that it transmits to 1.
-An EHT AP with dot11SCSActivated equal to true that supports transmission of SCS Response frames containing SCS Description element with a QoS Characteristics element shall set the SCS Traffic Descriptor Support subfield value in the EHT Capabilities element that it transmits to 1.
+An EHT AP with dot11SCSActivated equal to true that supports transmission of SCS Response frames containing SCS Descriptor(#10423,12278) element with a QoS Characteristics element shall set the SCS Traffic Descriptor Support subfield value in the EHT Capabilities element that it transmits to 1.
 All STAs affiliated with an MLD shall set the SCS Traffic Description Support subfield of the EHT Capabilities element that they transmit to the same value.

-A non-AP EHT STA may transmit an SCS Request frame with SCS Descriptor element(s) containing a QoS Characteristics element if the Request Type field in the frame set to “Add” or “Change”.
+A non-AP EHT STA may transmit an SCS Request frame with SCS Descriptor element(s) containing a QoS Characteristics element if the Request Type field in the frame is (#13432, 10431) set to “Add” or “Change”.
 The QoS Characteristics element describes the traffic characteristics of the requested SCS stream.
 A non-AP EHT STA shall not transmit an SCS Request frame with SCS Descriptor element(s) containing a QoS Characteristics element to an AP from which it has not received an EHT Capabilities element with the SCS Traffic Description Support field equal to 1.

 The MLDs maintain SCSIDs at MLD level, i.e., the SCSID used by a STA affiliated with a non-AP MLD in an SCS Request frame transmitted to an AP affiliated with an AP MLD is unique across all STAs affiliated with the non-AP MLD.